-Professor Rebecca Finkel (PhD, MA (Merit), BA (Hons) is a Reader in the Media, Communication and Performing Arts Division and a full member of the Centre for Media, Culture and Communication.
-She is the School Research Lead and also Acting Head of the Graduate School.
+Professor Rebecca Finkel (PhD, MA (Merit), BA (Hons) is a Professor of Critical Event Studies in the Media, Communication and Performing Arts Division and a full member of the Centre for Media, Culture and Communication.
+She is Director of the Research Centre for Communication, Cultural and Media Studies.

 - Research Interests

 - Funded Projects

 Professor Rebecca Finkel is a Professor of Critical Event Studies in the School of Arts, Social Sciences & Management as well as Senior Fellow of Higher Education Academy.
 She is committed to equality, diversity, and inclusion in education through her teaching practices and research focus, which frames critical event studies within conceptualisations of social justice, gender in/equality, and cultural identity.
 By utilising theory-driven approaches to generate interdisciplinary social science knowledge, her research addresses urgent societal issues.

 Affiliations/Memberships to Other Organisations:

 - Association of Events Management Educators (AEME): Executive Committee, Treasurer (2009-2015)

 - Association for Tourism and Leisure Education (ATLAS): Executive Board, Treasurer (2012-2014)